The CIA's Secret Quest For Mind Control: Torture, LSD And A 'Poisoner In Chief'

 On how the CIA brought LSD to America

-As part of the search for drugs that would allow people to control the human mind, CIA scientists became aware of the existence of LSD and this became an obsession for the early directors of MK-ULTRA.
-Actually, the MK-ULTRA director Sidney Gottlieb can now be seen as the man who brought LSD to America.
+As part of the search for drugs that would allow people to control the human mind, CIA scientists became aware of the existence of LSD, and this became an obsession for the early directors of MK-ULTRA.
+Actually, the MK-ULTRA director, Sidney Gottlieb, can now be seen as the man who brought LSD to America.
 He was the unwitting godfather of the entire LSD counterculture.

-In the early 1950s he arranged for the CIA to pay $240,000 to buy the world's entire supply of LSD.
-He brought this to the United States and he began spreading it around to hospitals, clinics, prisons and other institutions, asking them, through bogus foundations, to carry out research projects and find out what LSD was, how people reacted to it, and how it might be able to be used as a tool for mind control.
+In the early 1950s, he arranged for the CIA to pay $240,000 to buy the world's entire supply of LSD.
+He brought this to the United States, and he began spreading it around to hospitals, clinics, prisons and other institutions, asking them, through bogus foundations, to carry out research projects and find out what LSD was, how people reacted to it and how it might be able to be used as a tool for mind control.

 Now, the people who volunteered for these experiments and began taking LSD, in many cases, found it very pleasurable.
 They told their friends about it.
 Who were those people?
 Ken Kesey, the author of One Flew Over the Cuckoo's Nest, got his LSD in an experiment sponsored by the CIA by MK-ULTRA, by Sidney Gottlieb.
 So did Robert Hunter, the lyricist for the Grateful Dead, which went on to become a great purveyor of LSD culture.
 Allen Ginsberg, the poet who preached the value of the great personal adventure of using LSD, got his first LSD from Sidney Gottlieb.
 Although, of course, he never knew that name.